Voted Best Long Island Divorce Lawyer

 What can I ask for in my divorce?

-You have the right to ask the court to grant several different forms of relief in your divorce, including child custody, child support, alimony, equitable distribution of property and orders of protection.
+You have the right to ask the court to grant several different forms of relief in your divorce, including child custody, child support, alimony, equitable distribution of property, and orders of protection.

 Can a divorce agreement be changed?

 Yes.
-If your life circumstances change substantially, you may request a modification of your divorce settlement agreement or divorce decree.
+If your life circumstances change substantially, you may request a modification of your divorce settlement agreement or decree.
 A proficient family law attorney can assist you with obtaining the modification.

 Request A Free Consultation